peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 #### Workflow 3: Repair or Update an Experiment

 This workflow is the main "fix-it" tool for any existing experiment.
-The `repair_experiment.ps1` script is an intelligent wrapper around `experiment_manager.py`.
-It first performs a full audit to diagnose the experiment's state.
+The `repair_experiment.ps1` script is an intelligent wrapper.
+It first performs a full audit by calling `experiment_auditor.py` to diagnose the experiment's state.
+Based on the audit result, it then calls `experiment_manager.py` to apply the correct repairs.

 -   If the audit finds missing data or outdated analysis files, the script proceeds to automatically apply the correct repair.
 -   If the audit finds the experiment is already complete and valid, it becomes interactive, presenting a menu that allows the user to force a full data repair, an analysis update, or a simple re-aggregation of results.